alekskimeu/my-portfolio/data/posts/html-image-lazy-loading.md

 ---
 title: 'HTML Image Lazy Loading'
-excerpt: 'Images affect the load speed of webpages and contribute to data-usage which can have a negative impact on performance, user experience and google ranking.'
+excerpt: 'Using images on a website comes with a number of advantages: Helps capture the attention of users, increases user dwell time which is a key factor for google ranking, visually conveys message to the users (Studies show that people remember 80% what they see and only 20% what they read), e.t.c'
 date: 'Apr 04 2022 11:10:39 GMT+0300'
 ---

-Using images on a website helps capture the attention of users, increases user dwell time which is a key factor for google ranking, visually conveys message to the users (Studies show that people remember 80% what they see and only 20% what they read), e.t.c
+However, images affect the load speed of webpages and contribute to data-usage which in turn can hurt your site's ranking on google and give your visitors a bad user experience.
+Therefore, the need to control how images are loaded to ensure optimal performance and great user experience.

-However, images affect the load speed of webpages and contribute to data-usage.
 Some images are not immediately on the devise's viewport when the webpage loads, which means that the user has to scroll down the page to be able to view them.

 Since these images are not on the devise's viewport, there's no need to waste data and sacrifice load speed loading them.
 It would be great if they could be loaded when the user scrolls near them.
 This is called <b>lazy loading.</b>